 Before the Programme

 During registration, applicants will be asked to choose a specialist subject, which fits best with what they are thinking of applying for at university.
-On arrival in Cambridge, they will be teamed with a Cambridge undergraduate studying this subject at degree level.
-In 2017, the undergraduates’ subjects included medicine, law, engineering, science, computer science, mathematics, economics, politics, social science, history, philosophy, geography, English, modern languages and psychology.
+On arrival in Cambridge, they will be teamed with a Cambridge University undergraduate studying this subject at degree level.
+In 2018, the undergraduates’ subjects included medicine, law, engineering, science, mathematics, economics, politics, social science, history, philosophy, geography, English and psychology.

 During the Programme